apertureless/vue-chartjs/docs/guide/README.md

 You can either use `extends: Bar` or `mixins: [Bar]`
 :::

-The method `this.renderChart()` is provided by the `Bar` component and is accepting two parameters.
-Both are `objects`.
-The first one is your chart data and the second one is an options object.
+The method `this.renderChart()` is provided by the `Bar` component and accepts two parameters: both are `objects`.
+The first one is your chart data, and the second one is an options object.

 Check out the official [Chart.js docs](http://www.chartjs.org/docs/latest/#creating-a-chart) to see the object structure you need to provide.

 ### Vue Single File Components

-Most examples in the docs are based on javascript files and not `.vue` files.
-This is because you mostly will only need the `<script>` block.
-You can, however, use `.vue` files as well.
+Most examples in the docs are based on JavaScript files and not `.vue` files.
+This is because, mostly, you will only need the `<script>` block.
+You can, however, use `.vue` single-file components as well.

 **Chart.vue**